xtx2022/2DClusterFinding/README.md

 ### 2D Cluster Finding with the Help of Enhanced Deep Residual Networks (EDSR)

-This paper presents a novel algorithm for 2D cluster finding utilizing Enhanced Deep Residual Networks (EDSR)[1].
+This work presents a novel algorithm for 2D cluster finding utilizing Enhanced Deep Residual Networks (EDSR)[1].
 The challenge of accurately identifying points within images is addressed by processing pixel matrices to locate clusters effectively.
 The algorithm follows a three-step process: identifying local maxima, clustering around these points, and calculating weighted averages to determine cluster centers.

 ### Datasets